-Michigan House panel trims higher education budget plan
+Michigan House panel trims higher ed budget plan

 Lansing — Five universities would remain below 2011 funding levels under a preliminary college and university budget a House panel approved Thursday that is $9 million below Gov. Rick Snyder’s recommendation.